 Jeanne St. Pierre, M.D.

-Dr. St. Pierre graduated from the UCSF School of Medicine and completed residency training at Langley Porter Psychiatric Institute with an emphasis in HIV Psychiatry, severe personality disorder and women's mental health.
-Dr. St. Pierre was the team leader unit chief on the HIV/LGBT Focus Unit at San Francisco General Hospital from 2004-2008 before joining the Department of Psychiatry at CPMC.
-Other professional interest include emergency psychiatry, dialectical behavior therapy, and substance dependence.
-At present she teaches the CPMC Emergency Psychiatry course and part of the second-year psychopharmacology curriculum.
-As the director of the CPMC psychiatric emergency service she supervises the resident consultation to the emergency department.
+Dr. St. Pierre graduated from the UCSF School of Medicine and completed residency training at Langley Porter Psychiatric Institute with an emphasis in HIV Psychiatry, severe personality disorder and women’s mental health.
+Dr. St. Pierre was the Team leader unit chief on the HIV/LGBT Focus Unit at San Francisco General Hospital from 2004-2008 before joining the Department of Psychiatry at CPMC.
+Other professional interests include emergency psychiatry, dialectical behavior therapy, and substance dependence.
+At present I teach the CPMC emergency psychiatry course and part of the second-year psychopharmacology curriculum.
+As the director of the CPMC Psychiatric Emergency Service I supervise resident consultation to the emergency department.

 Sharon Tyson, PhD

-Dr. Tyson assists the Medical Director in the Outpatient Clinic with administrative and clinical responsibilities for psychiatric residents and psychology interns; assists the Chief Resident with assignment of clinical cases; and participates in Outpatient staff meetings with psychology interns and residents.
+Dr. Tyson assists the Medical director in the Outpatient Clinic with administrative and clinical responsibilities for psychiatric residents and psychology interns; assists the Chief Resident with assignment of clinical cases; participation in Outpatient staff meetings with psychology interns and residents.
 Dr. Tyson attended the University of Michigan, B.A. in Honors College, California School of Professional Psychology, Ph.D. in Clinical Psychology.
 She is the Director of the Psychology Internship program.

 Michael N. Valan, M.D. - Director, Consultation Psychiatry Service

-Dr. Valan serves as Medical Director of Psychosomatic Medicine, course director of the Psychosomatic Medicine seminar, Off-ward supervisor for the PGY-2 residents, and Caseload supervisor for PGY-3 residents in the Outpatient Psychiatry clinic.
+Medical Director of the Psychosomatic Medicine, course director of the Psychosomatic Medicine seminar, Off-ward supervisor for the PGY-2 residents, Caseload supervisor for PGY-3 residents in the Outpatient Psychiatry clinic.

 Dongmei Yue, M.D.

-Dr. Yue is a Staff Psychiatrist and a member of the Core Faculty.
+Dr. Yue is a staff psychiatrist and a member of the Core Faculty.
 She supervises residents on a weekly basis for their outpatient cases.
-She teaches child psychiatry courses for PGY-2 and 3 residents and supervises PGY-2 residents for their child psychiatry rotation at the Child Development Center at CPMC.
+She teaches child psychiatry courses for PGY-2 and 3 residents.
+Supervises PGY-2 residents for their child psychiatry rotation at the Child Development Center at CPMC.

 Janos Zahajszky, M.D.

 Dr. Zahajszky is the Medical Director of the Outpatient Psychiatry clinic.
-Dr. Zahajszky received his medical degree from Mount Sinai School of Medicine in New York and completed his adult psychiatry residency training at Massachusetts General Hospital in Boston.
-He is the Director of the Outpatient clinic and teaches part of the PGY-2 psychopharmacology course.
+Dr. Zahajszky received his medical degree from Mount Sinai School of Medicine in New York.
+He completed his adult psychiatry residency training at Massachusetts General Hospital in Boston.
+He is the director of the Outpatient clinic and teaches part of the PGY-2 psychopharmacology course.